Thursday 31 October 1940

 |Nehru in prison.|

-South African Prime Minister Jan Smuts is flying home from a conference in the Sudan when RAF fighters mistake his plane for Italian and attack it.
+South African Prime Minister Jan Smuts is flying home from a conference in Sudan when RAF fighters mistake his plane for Italian and attack it.
 The plane lands safely in Kenya.

 The British establish the Combined Bureau in Cairo.
 It is staffed by specialists from Bletchley Park to handle Ultra decrypts, which are closely guarded.